 Figure 2.
 Bathymetry of Laurier Lake, Alberta.
-Contours are at 5 ft. intervals summer.
+Contours are at 5 ft. intervals water column and Laurier usually does not thermally stratify throughout most of the summer.
 Mixing also allows nutrients and organic material to remain suspended in the water column making the lake naturally fertile.
 Algal blooms are known to occur during summer months due to the lakes natural fertility.
 Detailed studies on phytoplankton have not been completed for the lake.
 Common emergent plants that fringe the lake are bulrushes (Scirpus spp.), cattails (Typha latifolia) and sedges (Carex spp.).

 Popular activities include: wind surfing, water-skiing, sailing, swimming and fishing.
-Yellow perch (Perca flavescens), walleye (Stixostedion vitreum) and northern pike (Esox lucius) are the sport fish of Laurier Lake.
+Yellow perch (Perca flavescens), walleye (Sander vitreus) and northern pike (Esox lucius) are the sport fish of Laurier Lake.
 Fish stocking occurred in 1953.
 Sport and forage fish were transferred from Moose Lake to Laurier Lake.
 The lake has not been managed for commercial or domestic fishing.

-Laurier Lake has a surface area of $6.42 \text{ km}^2$ with a maximum 2004 depth of 6.6 m (Figure 2).
+Laurier Lake has a surface area of 6.42 km2 with a maximum 2004 depth of 6.6 m (Figure 2).
 The lake has been both mesotrophic and eutrophic.
 Its location and surrounding topography make Laurier open to prevailing winds.
-These winds mix the water column and Laurier usually does not thermally stratify throughout most of the
+These winds mix the